-Pass the wire back through the crimp tube.
+Pass the beading wire back through the crimp.

-Tip: This placement will make for a stronger crimped connection as the metal surrounds more of the stringing material.
+Tip: This placement will make for a stronger crimped connection when the crimp is compressed.

 Squeeze the handles of the pliers until you feel the crimp tube collapse.
-The crimp tube should be a "V" shape now.
+The crimp tube should form a "V" shape.

 Squeeze the pliers until the crimp bead has fully collapsed forming a smaller tube.

-Pull on one wire to make sure the crimp is tight and holding.
+Remove the crimp from the pliers then pull on one end of the beading wire to make sure the crimp is secure.

-Using flush-cutters, trim the short end of the wire until it is flush with the top of the crimp tube.
+Using flush-cutters, trim the short end of the wire flush with the crimp tube.
 This will eliminate any poking a longer length of wire might cause.